tlevine/occupar/readme.md

 li:before { content: "□ "; }
 </style>
 ## Research question
-We wanted to test whether a desire to participate in activim was associated with increased participation in activism and whether this relationship was mediated by external stresses.
+We wanted to test whether a desire to participate in activism was associated with increased participation in activism and whether this relationship was mediated by external stresses.